ken30/starwars-names/README.md

 # vocaloid-names
-For all your random Vocaloid character needs
+For all your random Vocaloid character needs.

+This is a list of vocaloid characters' name.